 Empower your employees to become part of the change and contribute to a culture of inclusion and respect.
-Alterity’s Respectful Workplace Program gives employees access to online diversity training to help them increase self-awareness and emotional intelligence, recognize situations that involve sexual harassment or sex discrimination, and identify what to do if they experience these situations in the workplace.
-Our virtual program is designed for compliance training under guidelines of Title VII of the Civil Rights Act and the EEOC.
+Alterity’s Respectful Workplace Program gives employees access to online diversity training to help them increase self-awareness and emotional intelligence, recognize situations that involve bullying, sexual harassment or sex discrimination, and identify what to do if they experience these situations in the workplace.
+Our virtual program is designed for federal, state, and local compliance training requirements under guidelines of Title VII of the Civil Rights Act and the EEOC.

 The workplace behavior training program includes carefully curated content on important topics related to:

-Sexual harassment has probably been around since workplaces were created, but awareness of the problem skyrocketed when the #MeToo movement took off in 2017.
-The EEOC reported more than 11,000 sexual harassment cases in 2019, and employers paid out $68.2 million in damages.
-While it’s easy to recognize more overt sexual harassment, subtler forms may include comments on a coworker’s looks, talking about sex lives at work, making sexual jokes, and nonsexual touching, such as hugs or putting a hand on somebody’s back.
+Sexual harassment is no stranger to the workplace, but awareness of the problem skyrocketed as the #MeToo movement took off in 2017.
+The EEOC reported more than 11,000 sexual harassment cases in 2019 alone, and employers paid out $68.2 million in damages.
+While it is easy to recognize more overt sexual harassment, more subtle forms can include comments on a coworker’s looks, talking about sex lives at work, making sexual jokes, and nonsexual touching, such as hugs or putting a hand on somebody’s back.

-As more people identify themselves as nonbinary, it is important for employees to understand that the gender spectrum is more nuanced than simply “him” and “her” and now includes alternate pronouns, such as zie, sie, xe and tey.
-Pronouns can be very confusing for people who are comfortable with binary genders.
-In our diversity training, we’ll help your employees understand why it’s important to respect gender plurality, how to politely ask a person’s pronouns when they’re unsure, and what to do when they make mistakes.
+As visibility continues to brighten on nonbinary and trans communities, it is important for employees to understand that the gender spectrum is more nuanced than simply “him” and “her” and now includes alternate pronouns, such as zie, sie, xe and tey.
+Pronouns can be tricky for people who are comfortable with binary genders.
+In our diversity training, we will help your employees understand why it is important to respect gender plurality, how to politely ask a person’s pronouns when they’re unsure, and what to do when they make mistakes.